michelle-zhu/bcesisnt/README.md

 # bcesisnt
-A high school attempt to make something similar to BCESiS.
+A high school attempt to make something similar to BCeSIS.